cspeterson/splatmoji/README.md

 * Why do some of the emoji come out as multiple characters?
   - These are called ZWJ (zero-width joiner) Sequences.
 Some combinations of multiple different emoji can be combined in sequence with a special zero-width character as a joiner, and if the platform and application supports it a single meaningful symbol will be displayed.
 On platforms or applications that *don't* support it though, no worries; it just displays the separate emoji in sequence. 🙂
 * Why are my emoticons missing characters when using `type` mode?
   - Solving this will be between you and how you tune the [Xdotool config](#xdotool-config-auto-typing).
-A great place to start is with the `--delay` parameter.
-If you wind up doing anything clever to solve your problem, let me know and we'll see if we can work it back into this repo! 🙂
+The best solution is probably to just use `copypaste` mode instead, but if you wind up doing anything clever to solve your problem let me know and we'll see if we can work it back into this repo! 🙂

 # Contributing